GreyCorbel/GoogleAuthenticationFactory/README.md

 principalSet://iam.googleapis.com/projects/<PROJECT-NUMBER>/locations/global/workloadIdentityPools/<POOL-ID>/attribute.tid/<TENANT-ID>
 ```

-__Note__: Principal to add permissions to: it's any principal coming from federated Entra ID tenant, however additional conditions that limit access are in place:
+__Note__: Principal to add permissions to: seems to be any principal coming from federated Entra ID tenant, however additional conditions that limit access are in place:
 - on Entra ID side: only SPNs with access to the app created in step 1 can request tokens with the right audience
 - on Google side: only SPNs with client id name in `AllowedAudience` of the provider can federate